hove-io/navitia/source/kraken/readme.md

 current directory, so by default it will search for a `kraken.ini` file.
 Alternatively the file can be passed as the first positional argument.

-Example of configuration file, the values are the defaults:
+Example of configuration file, defaults values are:
 ```
 [GENERAL]
 # Path to data file